I paint and live in beautiful Bear River, Nova Scotia, Canada.

-My parents were interested in politics, writing and the arts.
-My father operated an enormous Linotype machine so I grew up with a love of the smell of ink and a deep appreciation for type and the craft of typesetting.
-My mother was a painter, writer and gardener and I owe much to her, including my inquisitiveness and the ‘normalness’ of having art materials around the house.
+My immersion in creativity came naturally.
+My parents were involved in writing, publishing, the arts, and in social justice politics.
+My father operated an enormous Linotype machine and I grew up with a love of the smell of oil-based printers’ inks and a deep appreciation for type and the craft of typesetting.
+My mother was a painter, writer and gardener.
+I owe so much to them both, including my inquisitiveness and the ‘normalness’ of having art materials around the house.

-From there I travelled to the German Democratic Republic to spend three years immersed in a new culture and language in socialist Berlin.
-I attended the Kunsthochschule Weissensee, Berlin I painted under the guidance of Professor Wolfram Schubert, a superb painter and printmaker.
+Afterwards I travelled to the German Democratic Republic to spend three years immersed in a new culture and language in socialist Berlin.
+I attended the Kunsthochschule Weissensee, Berlin and painted under the guidance of Professor Wolfram Schubert, a superb painter and printmaker.
 Those years had a profound influence on my world view and my development as an artist.
-I grew a personal understanding and compassion for people who find themselves ‘a stranger in a strange place.’
-This understanding helped me in later years when I ran a library for young adult newcomers in Toronto.
+I developed a personal understanding and compassion for people who find themselves ‘a stranger in a strange place.’
+This understanding helped me in later years when I managed a library for young adult newcomers in Toronto.

-During those years I continued painting and drawing and was active in an Art Club in Toronto.
+During those years I continued painting and drawing and was active in the Don Valley Art Club in Toronto.
 I attended art workshops too.
 Life was full and hectic and I yearned for the day when I could devote myself fulltime to my art.
 This is all-too-typical story will resonate with most artists.